Small bathroom makeover ideas with bathroom remodel pictures to inspire you with budget-friendly and doable bathroom updating.

 We were hoping after ripping the vanity out that the tile floor would be under it, but as you can see it was not, so we needed to put in new flooring.

-Now it is blue and white with a few pink touches. :-) The biggest change came by adding this vanity.
-It is from The Mine and called Andover.
+Now the bathroom is cheery blue and white with a few pink touches. :-) The biggest change came by adding this vanity.
+It is from Lowes and called Andover.
 It fit perfectly along the wall in the small bath.

-The vanity comes with a matching wood framed mirror, but it did not fit above the vanity since the ceiling is slanted.
+The vanity also came with a matching wood framed mirror, but it did not fit above the vanity since the ceiling is slanted.
 I gave it to my oldest daughter to use in her new house.
 I replaced it with this mirror framed mirror.

 All we had to do for the vanity was slide it into the space with disc sliders and add a faucet.

-I did do one small style change on it, though.
-It came with pewter style knobs that didn’t speak to me.
+I did do one small style change on the vanity.
+It came with pewter style knobs that were not my style.
 I changed them out with glass knobs.

-I wanted to make the small room light and bright to give guests a pampered hotel spa experience and went with a white hotel shower curtain.
+I wanted to make the small room to be light and bright to give guests a pampered hotel spa experience.
+I chose a white hotel shower curtain.
 I had the rings from my previous house.
 They look silver in the photo, but they are clear glass balls.

 After the big changes were made, I had fun adding a few decorative accessories to the room…

 …from Birch Lane.